 Alli worked and studied in Southeast Asia for over 14 months as the 2017 New Colombo Plan Fellow for Vietnam and was a 2019 Delegate for the Australia-Vietnam Young Leadership Dialogue.
 With her John Monash Scholarship, Alli intends to complete a DPhil in Engineering Science at the University of Oxford.
 Her focus with be on sustainable investment modelling.
 This model will be tomorrow's tool for future change makers of the construction industry.

 Chloe is a proud Wilman Noongar woman who grew up in Perth.
-She holds a Bachelor of Laws (LLB) and is currently completing a Bachelor of Laws (Honours) from Curtin University.
-Chloe is the first Aboriginal person to graduate from Curtin University’s Law School in 2015 and was shortly after admitted to the Supreme Court of WA in 2017.
+She holds a Bachelor of Laws with First Class Honours.
+Chloe was the first Aboriginal person to graduate from Curtin University’s Law School in 2015, and was admitted to the Supreme Court of WA as a Lawyer in 2017.
 After practising commercial law with a focus on energy and regulation, Chloe moved into Heritage at BHP to understand how the mining industry can work with communities to protect and prolong Aboriginal heritage sites across tenure.
 In parallel to her career development, Chloe has actively engaged with organisations across WA on their reconciliation initiatives, to fulfil a personal interest in the role that private organisations can have in advancing social policy.
 Chloe is interested in the intersection of law and policy relating to reform targeted at improving the social and economic outcomes of Indigenous Australians.
-She intends to use the Scholarship to undertake a Master of Laws at Columbia University, focusing on human rights and comparative studies.
+With the John Monash Scholarship, Chloe will pursue a Master of Laws at Columbia University, focusing on human rights and comparative studies.